Small kitchen storage ideas are an essential part of designing a kitchen where the room’s square footage is low.

 Precision planning is the best way of keeping your kitchen from descending into chaos.
 In a multi-use, open-plan space, try to allocate dedicated storage in each area, not just the kitchen cupboards.
 This is your opportunity to design your kitchen to suit you.

-For example, window seats with deep pull-out drawers are perfect for stashing away toys and ensure that there’s at least one drawer or shelving unit near the TV for tidying away remote controls and games consoles.
+For example, window seats with deep pull-out drawers are perfect for stashing away toys and ensuring that there’s at least one drawer or shelving unit near the TV for tidying away remote controls and game consoles.

 ‘Installing an island with cabinets on both sides helps maximize storage in the dining area for formal crockery and glassware,’ adds Tony McCarthy, Commercial Director at Crown Imperial.